-If a child’s parents both work full-time and together earn $25,000 per year, can the family receive a subsidy to help pay for child care?
-What if one of the parents is a full-time student and not working?
-If the family does qualify for a subsidy, how much will they still have to pay out of pocket?
-The answers to these questions depend on a family’s exact circumstances.
+If a parent works full time and earns $30,000 per year, can the family receive a subsidy to help pay for child care?
+If the family does qualify for a subsidy, how much will they have to pay out of pocket?
+The answers to these questions depend on a family’s exact circumstances, including:

 - the number of people in the family